 Skip to content

-The EntityFormModifierInterface provides the primary method for customizing Hyvä Checkout address forms.
-Form modifiers allow you to add, remove, and manipulate form elements in shipping and billing address forms without conflicting with other modules.
+The EntityFormModifierInterface is the primary extension point for customizing Hyva Checkout address forms.
+Form modifiers let you add, remove, and manipulate form fields in shipping and billing address forms - all without conflicting with other modules.
+Whether you need to change field labels, add validation rules, or restructure form layout, implementing EntityFormModifierInterface is where most Hyva Checkout form customizations begin.

-The EntityFormModifierInterface defines a single method that registers your customization callbacks with the form instance.
+The EntityFormModifierInterface lives in the Hyva\Checkout\Model\Form namespace and defines a single method - apply - that registers your customization callbacks with the form instance.

 <?php